Josep Samitier: International career

-In 1920, together with Ricardo Zamora, Félix Sesúmaga, Pichichi and José María Belauste, Samitier was a member of the first ever Spanish national squad.
+In 1920, together with Ricardo Zamora, Félix Sesúmaga, Pichichi and José María Belauste, Samitier was a member of the first ever Spain national team.
 The squad, coached by Francisco Bru, won the silver medal at the 1920 Olympic Games.
 He subsequently made 21 appearances and scored 2 goals for Spain.

 Samitier also played 26 games and scored at least 20 goals for the Catalan XI.
 However, records from the era do not always include accurate statistics and he may have played and scored more.
 Together with Paulino Alcántara, Sagibarba and Zamora, he helped the Catalan XI win the Prince of Asturias Cup twice in the 1920s, winning the inter-regional competition in 1923–24 and 1926.
 In the 1924 final, he scored twice in a 4–4 draw against Castile/Madrid XI and scored again in the replay as the Catalan team won 3–2.
 Catalonia faced Czechoslovakia twice in 1925 and 1926, and Samitier managed to score in both games, a 2–1 win and a 2–1 defeat, respecteviely.
 His last game for the Catalan XI was his own testimonial on 19 January 1936 at the Les Corts.
 He scored in a 1–1 draw with SK Sidenice of Czechoslovakia.